Bloody or tarry stools

 The lower part of the GI tract will usually cause maroon or bright red, bloody stools due to:

 - Anal fissures

-- When blood supply is cut off to part of the intestines, called bowel ischemia
+- Bowel ischemia (when blood supply is cut off to part of the intestines)

 - Diverticulosis (abnormal pouches in the colon)